coskunlab/Example-Code/README.md

 Comparison of AUC scores between the spPPI-GNN model, ML, MIL, and MLP model for prediction of single-cell treatment status in the 5PPI dataset.

 ![Alt text](figures/e.jpg)

+# Organization

+## Data
+"data" folder contains all the necessary data to reproduce the results in the paper:
+-

+## Notebooks
+"notebooks" folder contains jupyter notebook script used:
+-

+## Source code
+"src" folder contains customs scripts used:
+- "my_io.py" is the custom python scripts used for reading images and their info
+- "pipeline_analyis_cellseg.cpproj" is used for cell profiler for single cell segmentation

+## Figures
+"figures" folder contains generated figures for the paper

+## Citation
+**Please Cite:**  Citation